pgurnig/git-db-reset-hard/README.md

 <img src="images/git-ls-files-stage-git-reset-hard.png" alt="git ls-files --stage" width="60%">

 #### The Working Tree
+Running `ls` on the *Working Tree* illustrates the changes to the file system itself:<br/>
 <img src="images/ls-current-state-reset-v-past-state-commit-2.png" alt="current state v past state" width="60%">

 #### Commit History `logs/refs/heads/main`:
-The `logs/refs/heads/main` file shows the progression:
+We saw in the screenshot above that `logs/refs/heads/main` changed.
+Viewing the file shows the progression of the commits as:
 - No commit (000000) → Initial commit (2ef4d4)
 - Initial commit (2ef4d4) → Second commit (a0f251)
 - Second commit (a0f251) → Reset back to Initial commit (2ef4d4)